Kim Warren on Strategy

 Dig deeper.
 Unless yours is an especially simple business, your existing KPI system will almost certainly have layers of detail.
 It may split out, for example, the performance of different regions, customer-segments or products, different service teams, the development of distinct functional staff teams and so on.

 Your digital twin dynamic business model can do exactly the same.
-(A current project of mine, for example, shows the customer acquisition and on-boarding performance and resulting revenue streams in total – but underneath that are matching models for each of three customer segments).
+(A recent project of mine, for example, shows the customer acquisition and on-boarding performance and resulting revenue streams in total - but underneath that are matching models for each of three customer segments).

 So ... simply replicate any pieces of the high-level model for any such segments or sub-divisions.
 Those become the KPI systems for the executive or team responsible for each of those pieces.